-One area worth revisiting in future work pertains to the co-text emoji sentences that we used as a control in Experiment 4.
-Although these were included as an 'acceptable control' (since there is no theoretical reason to expect any degradation effect of polarity for co-text emoji), the acceptability judgments for the co-text emoji were generally not very high (in positive or negative environments).
+It is worth noting that although we included co-text emoji sentences as a control in Experiment 4, the acceptability judgments for the co-text emojis were generally not very high.
 We suspect the lower ratings were because participants found the emoji bracketing hard to judge out of context.
 Experiment 1, which also involved bracketed emoji, yielded sensible results, because an inferential judgment task essentially requires that one imagine situations in which the text messages could be produced.
-In the acceptability judgment task in Experiment 4, on the other hand, people were simply presented with the bracketed emoji out of the blue, and asked to judge their naturalness.
+In the acceptability judgment task in Experiment 4, on the other hand, people were simply presented with the bracketed emojis out of the blue, and asked to judge their naturalness.
 It is possible that one might obtain higher acceptability judgments by presenting the sentences in context, perhaps using the target cosuppositional inferences that we tested in Experiment 1.
-For example, the text message in (43), with the provided context, could potentially be judged as more natural than the text message on its own.
+For example, the text message in (44), with the provided context, could potentially be judged as more natural than the text message on its own.